How hearing works: A simple guide to ear anatomy

 Common causes of hearing loss

-Obviously, it’s impossible to diagnose every instance of hearing loss in a single article.
+It’s impossible to diagnose every instance of hearing loss in a single article.

 However, there are a few common causes of hearing loss.

-- Noise exposure.
 Loud noises, whether brief or constant, can cause physical damage to the inner ear hair cells, resulting in hearing loss.

-- Middle ear fluid.
 Fluid in the middle ear space, which is typically filled with air, can temporarily prevent sound transmission.
 Untreated fluid also puts you at higher risk for permanent hearing damage.

 There are many symptoms of hearing loss.
 Symptoms often depend on how severe the hearing loss is, and they might not be as obvious in earlier stages of loss.
+Not everyone experiences all symptoms of hearing loss, either.

 Some of the most common symptoms of hearing loss are listed below.

-- Asking people to repeat themselves.
-If you find yourself asking others to repeat themselves often, it may be a sign you’re not able to hear all speech sounds.
+If you find yourself asking others to repeat themselves often, it may be a sign that you’re not able to hear all speech sounds.

-- Struggling to understand when you are not facing the person talking.
 If you have hearing loss, you might rely on facial expressions and lip reading to help you understand better.

-- Fatigue.
 Finding yourself tired at the end of the day or after a social interaction could suggest your brain is using more effort to process information due to hearing loss.

 If you or a loved one is experiencing hearing loss, please see your medical provider and get your hearing tested.